NYPL/research-catalog/ENVIRONMENTVARS.md

 The `aws kms encrypt` commands returns and object with a `CiphertextBlob` property.
 Since we only want that value, we use the `--query` flag to retrieve just that.
 This value can be copied and pasted into the AWS EBS configuration in the UI for the app's environment.

 More information can be found in the [encrypt docs](http://docs.aws.amazon.com/cli/latest/reference/kms/encrypt.html).

+Alternatively, you can use the [kms-util](https://github.com/NYPL-discovery/kms-util) helper package."

 NOTE: This value is base64 encoded, so when decoding make sure to decode using base64.